 Back to the bread and the delicious breakfast it made for Winston and me this past weekend.
 And let me tell y’all: I’m glad I decided to be brave last year.
 The payoff is delicious.
 Once again, I’m still learning about foods I like and don’t.
 Turns out, I just have to use the ingredient on my own terms to enjoy it like it should be.

-Erin’s Recommended Tools/Products for Chocolate Chip Pumpkin Bread
+Chocolate Chip Pumpkin Bread Recommended Tools/Products

 - You must have a bread pan!
 I love, love, love my USA Pan Bakeware Aluminized Steel Loaf Pan and use it for all kinds of bread baked goods.
 If you’re looking for something a little different, I think this Camp Chef Home Seasoned Cast Iron Bread Pan would make fabulous bread, too. 🙂

 - Spring for good dark chocolate chips.
 I particularly love Ghirardelli Bittersweet Chocolate Baking Chips and eat them straight out of the bag.
-These Gerbs 68% Cacao Dark Chocolate Chips also sound like perfection to go in this Chocolate Chip Pumpkin Bread.

 Chocolate Chip Pumpkin Bread